jonathansick/sitelle_notes/README.md

 A very high resolution 1D NIR FTS could fit well on TMT.

 **Check out imaging FTS paper by Maillard, Drissen, Grandmon and Thibault in Experimental Astronomy 2013.**

+## SNAGS: Survey of Nebular Abundances in Galaxies with SITELLE (Pierre Martin)

+SNAGS is still in early planning phases; a lot of us could participate in it.
+Interest in how galaxies recycle gas.
+Looking at ISM we can fill in link between successive generations of stellar populations and how gas in lost/moved by winds.

+Questions: What are relationships between abundances and galaxy properties.

+Hints:

+- Temonti 2004: Know relationship between galaxy mass and abundance.
+- Global O/H gradients.
+Outer parts of galaxies are metal poor.

+Competition: PINGS + CALIFA.
+Optical Fibre array, 3700-7000 AA.
+R=1000-1600 for **600 galaxies (pending).** Approximately 1 arcmin diameter array.
+This survey will be great for studying global properties; gradient work might be limited.

+SNAGS

+1. Nebular Abundance Distribution in Spirals.
+From long-slit spectroscopy we know there are negative radial gradients.
+But very few objects have all their HII regions sampled.
+Revived lately (Bresolin). *Lets look at a bunch of galaxies and get uniform measured O/H gradients.*
+2. Role of Bars.
+Bars are near-ubiquitous.
+How does secular evolution influence abundance gradients.
+(Is there a connection between truncation in stellar disks and abundance gradients).
+Bars are important for feeding the galaxy centre as well: *pseudobulges*.
+Secular evolution should work to make gradients flatter over time.
+We can't just measure bar influence from de Vaucouleurs type.
+Interesting work measuring star formation along bars (Florido 2012).

+  - Is bar strength a far
+  - Is bar age a factor
+  - what are the gas mixing timescales for a galaxy?

+We need a homogeneous sample to establish the connection between bars and abundance gradients.
+3. Are abundance gradients actually linear?!
+E.g. NGC3359 (Zahid and Bresolin 2011).
+Also evidence from MW Cepheids (Andrievsky 2004).
+Outer disk star formation: Bresolin 2012: abundance gradients are *extremely* flat in outer regions; there is a break from inner profile.
+Origin of breaks:

+  - Gas accretion?
+  - Galaxy winds?
+  - Spiral/bar resonances?
+  - Minor mergers?

+*Need a homogenous sample of well-resolved galaxies to establish statistics for these breaks*.

+Preliminary SNAGS sample: 70 spirals that have outer disk star formation seen by GALEX.
+Most can be studied with 1 SITELLE pointing.

+*Direct method*: Direct estimation of electron temperature from abundances.
+Problem is that these auroral lines are very faint.
+This could be a challenge for SITELLE.
+Instead SNAGS may try for indirect methods using bright emission lines.
+Martin has confidence that these indirect methods are becoming well understood in relevant environments.
+Possible pitfalls E.g. R23.
+It is crucial to use many abundance indicators simultaneously.

+Three spectral ranges to cover NII/Ha/SII/HeI + Hb + x.

+Megantic NIR imaging to get bar strengths.

+SNAGS is open to collaborations.

+What spectral resolution?
+CALIFA did R=1600.
+Want more.